-e.
-Roofs must contain at least one roof projection for every 75 lineal feet of building frontage.
+- e.
+Roofs must contain at least one roof projec - tion for every 75 lineal feet of building frontage.
 Roof projections may include cupolas, dormers, balustrade walks, chimneys or gables.

-3. Building Massing39
+3. Building Massing

-- a.
-Buildings that are longer than 75 feet must be designed so as to appear as multiple structures through the use of varied roof forms, building projections or architectural details. - b.
-Buildings that are longer than 100 feet must provide no less than 10 lineal feet of a pedestrian arcade or covered porch with minimum dimensions of 8 feet in any direction.
-Exterior Mmetal columns are prohibited.
-Exterior Columns must include a base and a capital, and must generally align with story heights.
+a.
+Buildings that are longer than 75 feet must be designed so as to appear as multiple structures through the use of varied roof forms, building projections or architectural details.

+- b.
+Buildings that are longer than 100 feet must provide a pedestrian arcade or covered porch with minimum dimensions of 8 feet in any direction.
+Exterior metal columns are prohibited.
+Exterior columns must include a base and a capital, and must generally align with story heights.
 Two-story exterior columns are prohibited.
-All exterior columns must be traditional in style.

-floor height of each story of a building may not exceed 12 feet.
-Individual floors must be delineated on the building facade through the use of window placement and horizontal details.
+All exterior columns must be traditional in style. - c.
+The apparent exterior floor-tofloor height of each story of a building may not exceed 12 feet.
+Individual floors must be delineated on the building facade through the use of window placement and horizontal details. - d.
+Buildings must have at least one building projection on the front facade below the eave line.
+Building projections may consist of stoops, bay windows, covered porches, extruded entrances, pedestrian arcades or other approved features.